Ford posts higher profit but faces pressure in U.S.

 "I think they're going to be more vulnerable to opportunistic pricing from the Japanese automakers," she said.

-In fact, Buckingham Research Group analyst Joseph Amaturo in a research note urged investors to sell Ford shares, saying increased downtime for the F-150 launch could reduce North American pretax profit by $800 million this year.
+In fact, Buckingham Research Group analyst Joseph Amaturo in a research note urged investors to sell Ford shares, saying increased downtime for the F-150 launch could reduce North American pretax profit by $800 million (482 million pounds) this year.

 Ford Chief Financial Officer Bob Shanks declined to discuss the financial impact of the truck changeover, but added the launch was largely the reason for the operating profit decline the company has forecast in North America.
 He added 2014 would be an "atypical year" for Ford due to the product introductions and uncertain South American economies.

-For the fourth quarter, Ford reported a wider-than-expected loss of $126 million for South America, compared with a year-earlier profit.
-Its $571 million loss in Europe, though smaller than in the previous year, was still wider than analysts had expected.
-Earnings in Asia Pacific Africa surged more than 170 percent to $106 million.
+For the fourth quarter, Ford reported a wider-than-expected loss of $126 million (76 million pounds) for South America, compared with a year-earlier profit.
+Its $571 million (344 million pounds) loss in Europe, though smaller than in the previous year, was still wider than analysts had expected.
+Earnings in Asia Pacific Africa surged more than 170 percent to $106 million (63 million pounds).

 BUSY YEAR

-On Tuesday, Ford said it still expected global pretax earnings of between $7 billion and $8 billion this year, with lower auto operating margins.
+On Tuesday, Ford said it still expected global pretax earnings of between $7 billion (4 billion pounds) and $8 billion (4 billion pounds) this year, with lower auto operating margins.

 The company has said 2014 will be the busiest launch year in its 111-year history.
 Of the 16 new vehicles slated for North America, its most-watched will be the next version of the F-150 truck, which is the best-selling pickup in North America and a big profit center for the company.

-Ford has reduced the weight of the new truck by using more aluminum than in the current models.
+Ford has reduced the weight of the new truck by using more aluminium than in the current models.

 F-150 production will be down this year for 11 weeks at Ford's truck plant in Dearborn and two weeks at a Kansas City, Missouri, factory to prepare for the new version, Shanks said.
 Three of those shutdown weeks in Dearborn will occur in the first quarter.